 When comparing counts taken in different years, it is important to consider fluctuations in seasonal visitation to the area as well as year-to-year growth.
 For example, a July 2013 count will generally be higher than an April 2014 count, mainly because of the seasonal visitation differences.
 Even the comparison of a count performed in July 2013 to June 2014 could be misleading due to the increase in traffic experienced during the month of July.
 However, if a count conducted in April 2014 shows an increase over a count performed in July 2013, for example, the effect may be a result of area growth.
-Seasonal adjustment factors can allow for a greater description of seasonal adjustment factors.
+Seasonal adjustment factors can allow for a better comparison of data between different months.
+See Section 5 for a greater description of seasonal adjustment factors.